-The closed Canadian border has meant major headaches for families split between the two countries, and for the strange enclave of Point Roberts, a bit of Washington state just south of Vancouver that's cut off from the rest of the United States.
-A protest over the weekend stressed the need for a reopened border for a community used to hopping into Canada for services.
-Governor Jay Inslee recently directed $100,000 in state funds to keep Point Roberts' grocery store open.
+Washington's proximity to the Canadian border has given us a front row seat to the trials of interconnected communities disrupted by the pandemic.
+It has meant major headaches for families split between the two countries, and for the strange enclave of Point Roberts, a bit of Washington state just south of Vancouver that’s cut off from the rest of the United States.
+Protests stressed the need for a reopened border for a community used to hopping into Canada for services, and Governor Jay Inslee directed $100,000 in state funds to keep Point Roberts’ grocery store open.